Advanced chord progressions

-From the regular D chord you continue to play on the four highest strings and as you can see the shape is the same for G/D and A/D. Both strumming and arpeggios will sound nice.
+From the regular D chord you continue to play on the four highest strings with two similar shapes.

 G – C/G – G – Em9 – D7/F# – G

-As you can see the Em9 is (more or less) a C major on the third fret.
-This progression is actually a part from the Bob Dylan song “Boots Of Spanish Leather” and in the original context played with capo on the third fret.
+As you can see is Em9 (more or less) a C major on the third fret.
+This progression is actually a part of the Bob Dylan song “Boots Of Spanish Leather” and is in the original context played with capo on the third fret.
 This progression sound especially great using fingerpicking.

 C – G/B – Bm b6 add11 – Am – Am/B – C

 Bm b6 add11

-Bm b6 add11 has a messy chord name and can be a little tricky to play, but your muscle memory will probably get a hang on it soon.
+Bm b6 add11 has a messy chord name and can be a little tricky to play, but your muscle memory will probably get a hang of it soon.